colinstiles/cts-gis-portfolio/README.md

 # GIS Portfolio

 This is my [GIS portfolio](https://colinstiles.github.io/cts-gis-portfolio) hosted on GitHub Pages.
-It is created with SCSS, CSS, HTML, and JavaScript as an easily customizable, lightweight, and fully responsive static site.
+It is created with CSS, HTML, and JavaScript as an easily customizable, lightweight, and fully responsive static site.

 ## Contents